PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part1.md

 Two little pieces of explanation first, and then we'll conclude Part 1.

-You'll notice that I've split `createContents()` out from the rest of the code in `start()`, even though it's really simple.
+You'll notice that I've split `createContent()` out from the rest of the code in `start()`, even though it's really simple.
 Personally, I think `start()` should be all about `Scene` and `Stage` and getting the window on the screen.
-The details about the contents of the `Stage` really don't belong in `start()`.
+The details about the contents of the `Scene` really don't belong in `start()`.
 Keeping methods small and purposeful is just as important with JavaFX as it is with any other programming.

-You should also notice that `createContents()` returns `Label` as a `Region`.
+You should also notice that `createContent()` returns `Label` as a `Region`.
 Strangely enough, all of the `Control` classes in JavaFX, including `Label` extend from `Region`, even though they don't seem at first to be `Region` kind of objects.
 In the specific case of `Label`, there's actually more going on to its structure than you think, and it actually does make sense to think of it as a `Region`.
 We'll look at that later.